dydxprotocol/tendermint/README.md

 When a new version of Tendermint is published, we may want to adopt the changes in our fork.
 This process can be somewhat tedious, but below are the recommended steps to accomplish this.

-1. Ensure the `master` branch and all tags are up to date by following the steps above in "Fork maintenance".
+1. Ensure the `main` branch and all tags are up to date by following the steps above in "Fork maintenance".
 2. Create a new branch off the desired Tendermint commit using tags. `git checkout -b dydx-fork-$VERSION <Tendermint repo's tag name>`.
 The new branch should be named something like `dydx-fork-$VERSION` where `$VERSION` is the version of Tendermint being forked (should match the Tendermint repo's tag name). i.e. `dydx-fork-v0.37.0-rc2`.
 3. Push the new branch.
 4. Open a PR which cherry-picks each commit in the current default branch, in order, on to the new `dydx-fork-$VERSION` branch (note: you may want to consider creating multiple PRs for this process if there are difficulties or merge conflicts).
 For example, `git cherry-pick <commit hash>`.